Igaigasuru/EXPRESSCLUSTER/AG cluster Quick Start Guide.md

 		- fip:
 			Used to connect AG database from Client.
 		- exec:
 			Used to manage AG.
-Please refer "Appendix" for sample scripts.
+Please refer "Appendix" for start/stop scripts.
 	- Monitor Resources
 		- genw-ActiveNode:
 			Used to monitor Active Server AG role.
-Please refer "Appendix" for sample scripts.
+Please refer "Appendix" for monitoring scripts.
 		- genw-SatndbyNode:
 			Used to monitor Standby Server AG role.
-Please refer "Appendix" for sample scripts.
+Please refer "Appendix" for monitoring scripts.
 		- psw:
 			Used to moitor SQL Server service status.